 We found that fires comprise 9.2% of total annual average PM2.5 concentrations in the United States from 2007 to 2018, and fire PM2.5 is distributed among the population differently than non-fire PM2.5.
 Among racial and ethnic groups, disparities in non-fire PM2.5 concentrations where Black people live are exacerbated by the contributions of fires.
 Native American people live in areas with the lowest non-fire PM2.5 but the highest fire PM2.5, and Asian people live in areas with the highest non-fire PM2.5 but lowest fire PM2.5.
 Those living outside of urban areas experience a higher proportion of their total PM2.5 burden from wildfire than those living in urban areas.
 Furthermore, there is no apparent relationship between income and non-fire PM2.5, but people living in lower-income areas experience higher fire PM2.5 concentrations than those living in higher income areas.
 As concentrations of non-fire PM2.5 are reduced through the successful implementation of the Clean Air Act1 and the burden of wildfires is increasing,2-6 investigating the distribution of fire PM2.5 is increasingly important to identify communities disproportionately burdened so that targeted interventions to reduce exposures can occur.

+Acknowledgement

+This research was supported by the US EPA Air, Climate, and Energy Program within the Office of Research and Development.
+This work was submitted in part as a thesis to fulfill the degree requirements of R. Byron Rice’s Master of Science in Environmental Science and Engineering from the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.
+We thank Marc Serre for his contributions as a thesis committee member.
+The views expressed in this manuscript are those of the authors and do not necessarily reflect the views or policies of the US EPA.

 References